Imagining AI as an organic self-developing form.

 “We have to admit we are in the process of building some kind of god.”

 Natural AI imagines AI as an organic self-developing form.
 Birthed from an interest in modern technology, mythology, AI’s representation in media, and the language used to describe artificial intelligence.
 AI researchers and philosophers have described AI as “a weird force of nature,” “self-organizing,” and “some kind of god.”
 What would it look like to cut out the middle-man and have metallic post-human intelligence emerge independently?
-What if Iron ore’s instead of being mined, opened like wombs and metallic post-humans emerged.
+What if Iron ore’s instead of being mined, acted like wombs and birthed metallic post-humans.
 Imagine the life cycle of flowers, in a world where technology and nature have interlinked.
 As nature disintegrates into holograms, shedding precious metals and electricity into the atmosphere, pollinating the environment and even the development of post-human civilization.

 The Air in Cyberspace